Sean Monahan: Junior

-Playing alongside NHL prospects Tyler Toffoli, Shane Prince and Cody Ceci, Monahan was one of the OHL's top scorers in the 2011–12.
+Playing alongside fellow National Hockey League (NHL) prospects Tyler Toffoli, Shane Prince and Cody Ceci, Monahan was one of the OHL's top scorers in the 2011–12 season.
 He finished tied for 15th in league scoring with 78 points.
 He was named to the OHL's Second All-Star team and was the 67's representative on the league's All-Scholastic team.
 Monahan's third season in Ottawa was a transitional one for the franchise.
 The 67's had won three consecutive East Division titles between 2010 and 2012, but the graduation of top players caused the team to enter a rebuilding phase.
-The 67's finished in last place in the 2012–13 OHL season with just 16 wins.
+The 67's finished in last place in the 2012–13 season with just 16 wins.
 Monahan served as the team's captain, sharing the role with Ceci in the first half of the season until the latter player's departure in a trade.
 He finished the season with 31 goals and 78 points.
 He was invited to Team Canada's selection camp for the 2013 World Junior Ice Hockey Championships, but failed to make the team.
 He also missed ten games during the season after being suspended for an elbowing incident.

 Calgary Flames

-Monahan was one of the top-ranked prospects for the 2013 NHL Entry Draft: The NHL Central Scouting Bureau ranked him as the 5th best North American skater in its final ranking while International Scouting Services ranked him 9th overall.
+Monahan was one of the top-ranked prospects for the 2013 NHL entry draft.
+Collectively, the NHL Central Scouting Bureau ranked him as the fifth-best North American skater in its final ranking while International Scouting Services ranked him ninth overall.
 Among OHL draft prospects, the league's coaches rated Monahan highly for his intelligence on the ice, playmaking and stickhandling, and for his faceoff ability.
 He was selected in the first round, sixth overall, by the Calgary Flames.
 Upon his selection, the 18-year-old centre expressed his confidence that he was ready to immediately play in the NHL.
 He earned a spot on the Flames roster to begin the 2013–14 season and made his NHL debut on October 3, 2013, against the Washington Capitals.
 Monahan scored his first career point in the game, assisting on David Jones' goal in a 5–4 shootout loss.
 He then scored his first goal the following night against goaltender Sergei Bobrovsky of the Columbus Blue Jackets in a 4–3 win.

 Though he remained eligible to return to junior without impacting his NHL contract, Monahan scored six goals in his first nine games to earn a permanent spot in Calgary.
-In doing so, he became the first junior-eligible player to make the full-time jump to the Flames roster since Kevin LaVallee in 33 years.
+In doing so, he became the first junior-eligible player to make the full-time jump to the Flames roster since Kevin LaVallee 33 years prior.
 Monahan scored his 20th goal in a late-season loss to the Ottawa Senators, and in doing so, became the first Flames rookie to score 20 goals since Dion Phaneuf in 2005–06 and first rookie forward since Jarome Iginla in 1996–97 to reach the mark.